phargogh/softwareteam/README.md

    1. Developing and supporting reproducible data pipelines that reduce the effort in keeping Ecosystem Service assessments current, and
-   2. Maintaining data-access APIs as an endpoint of these workflows in order to facilitate access to Ecosystem Services information and allow the broader community to develop their own creative uses for this information.
+   2. Creating and maintaining data-access APIs as an endpoint of these workflows in order to facilitate access to Ecosystem Services information and allow the broader community to develop their own creative uses for this information.